 An emergency accommodation may be appropriate for a student who incurs a temporary disabling condition that interferes with test performance shortly before or during the assessment window.
 A student who does not have an IEP or 504 plan may require an accommodation as a result of a recently- occurring accident or illness.
 Cases include students who have a recently-fractured limb (e.g., arm, wrist, shoulder); whose only pair of eyeglasses has broken; or a student returning after a serious or prolonged illness or injury.
 An emergency accommodation should be given only if the accommodation will result in a valid score for the student (i.e., does not change the construct being measured by the test[s]).
-If the principal (or designee) determines that a student requires an emergency accommodation on the 2022 Science/Math/ELA assessment, a Nonstandard Accommodation Request Form must be completed and submitted by the District Test Coordinator to PED for approval at least two weeks in advance.
+If the principal (or designee) determines that a student requires an emergency accommodation on the Math or ELA assessment, a Nonstandard Accommodation Request Form must be completed within the DTC portal.
 If approved, the form must be kept on file.
 Requests for emergency accommodations will be approved after it is determined that use of the accommodation would result in a valid score for the student.
 Refer to Appendix D: Unique and Emergency Accommodations.